Showing posts with label West Yorkshire. Show all posts

 The Fountain Head Inn, with its distinct Websters livery, is all that now remains in the Pellon area as a nod to its famous brewing past, and it is the remains of a once-thriving pub community that included the nearby Pellon Social Club, The Halfway House, Golden Pheasant, New Street, and The Wheatsheaf, a number of which have closed in recent years as drinking habits have changed.

-I took these images of the outside of the pub on the 27th April 2024 with a Nikon D3300; they can also be seen on Clickasnap in a higher resolution.
+I took these images of the outside of the pub on the 27th April 2024 with a Nikon D3300.
+Clicking either of them should open a link in another window to my Colin Green Photography store on Zazzle.

 All the images remain the copyright of Colin Green.